Crypt00r/DARK-DDOS/README.md

 **MIT License**

-Copyright (c) 2024 Crypt00r
+Copyright (c) 2026 Crypt00r

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files...
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...

 [Leia mais | Read more](LICENSE)